gasparian/CRNN-OCR-lite/README.md

 - mjsynth-model gives predictions with **.71** mean edit distance or **.09** if we normilize it by words lengths;
 - IAM-model gives **.35** mean edit distance or **.08** if we normilize it by words lengths.

+Actually, the majority of errors comes from repeated characters in true labels.

 Here are transformed images examples with transcription results:

 mjsynth | IAM